Commands

 -e, --env <env> | Environment: development or production (default: development) |

--r, --root <dir> | Root directory (default: current directory) |
+-r, --root <dir> | Start directory for project mode, execution directory for run |

 -h, --help | Show help message |